StanSkrivanek/cmps/README.md

 # Custom CSS Spacing System Generator

-This applicalin allow user to create custom spacing system for padding and margin.
-Build with Svelte.
+This app allow user to create custom spacing system for padding and margin.
+App is build with Svelte.

 ## SYSTEM